Introduction: Pressing, Cutting and Pinning

 P.S.
 Want to see how pinning for a seam looks when sewing on a machine?
 Check out my "how to sew a seam" instructable!

 And there you go!
-Now that your case pattern pieces are nicely prepped, we can move on to sewing the case.
-In the next lesson I'll show you my favorite hand sewing stitch: the backstitch.
+In the next lesson I'll show you the easiest sewing stitch: the running stitch!